Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Conclusions

 \section{Conclusions}

-This work aims to detect and analyze investor herding behavior in different types of investment vehicle separately and also in their combination, including stocks, US ETFs and cryptocurrencies.
-We enrich the existing literature with three contributions: Firstly, the use of a more up-to-date and granular historical price time series covering several recent events, i.e. the US-China trade war in 2019, the Covid-19 pandemic followed by the global economic crisis in 2020, the Bull market period in 2021-2022 and the Ukraine-Russia conflict which started in 2022.
-Secondly, the use of multiple investment vehicle types adds to the absence of diversified market issues in the existing studies.
-Thirdly, the focus on herding behavior at a community level (small scale) enhances the clarity and granularity of this herding phenomenon.
+This work aims to detect and analyze investor herding behavior in different types of investment vehicles separately and also in their combination, including stocks, US ETFs and cryptocurrencies.
+We enrich the existing literature with three contributions: Firstly, the use of a more up-to-date and granular historical price time series covering several recent events, i.e. the US-China trade war in 2019, the Covid-19 pandemic followed by the global economic crisis in 2020, the Bull market period 2021-2022 and the Ukraine-Russia conflict which started in 2022, provides the latest insights into herding behavior in financial markets at a finer scale (30-min granularity).
+Secondly, the use of multiple investment vehicle types, enables us to examine herding behavior within a wider market context.
+Thirdly, the focus on herding behavior at a community level, enhances the clarity and granularity of this herding phenomenon.

-Regarding the first research question, when examining the herding behavior in each type of investment vehicle separately, we find a similar herding pattern between stocks and US ETFs, with evidence of herding during the Pre-Covid-19 coinciding with the US-China trade war and during the Covid-19 pandemic.
-By contrast, the cryptocurrency market displays quite distinct behavior since its investors are seen to have performed herding during the Covid-19 pandemic, the Post-Covid-19 when the market was recovering and also during the Bull market period when assets experienced a surge in prices.
-In addition, the magnitude of herding in the US ETFs is much stronger than that in stocks and cryptocurrencies.
+Regarding the first research question, when examining the herding behavior in each type of investment vehicle separately, we find similar herding patterns between stocks and US ETFs for the majority of the time considered, with evidence of herding in both during the Pre-Covid-19 coinciding with the US-China trade war and during the Covid-19 pandemic.
+By contrast, the cryptocurrency market displays quite distinct behavior since its investors are seen to have herded during the Covid-19 pandemic, the first Bull Time when the market was recovering, the second Bull Time when most assets experienced a surge in prices and also the second Ukraine-Russia Conflict when another upward trend in financial markets took place.